alchemyplatform/aa-sdk/site/pages/migration-guides/migrating-to-v3.md

 # Migration Guide

-Below are the steps to migrate your project from older versions of the `aa-sdk` to the latest version.
+Below are the steps to migrate your project from older versions of the `aa-sdk` and `account-kit` to the latest version.

+## Migrating to version v4.x.x

+### Utils: `verifyEIP6492Signature` removed

+This method has been removed.
+Use [`verifyMessage`](https://viem.sh/docs/actions/public/verifyMessage) from viem.

+### Utils: `defineReadOnly` removed

+This method is no longer used internally and has been removed.
+The reference impl can be found within `ethers.js`.

 ## Migrating to version 3.x.x